vidjil/vidjil/doc/user.md

 ### Select clones to inspect
   - Select a single clone : click on it's representative element in any panel. (it can be a plot in the gridpanel, a line in the graph panel or an entry in the list panel)
-  - Select multiple clone : it's possible to do a rectangular selection of an area of the .scatterplot using a click-and-drag to select multiple clones at the same time.
+  - Select multiple clone : it's possible to do a rectangular selection of an area of the grid panel using a click-and-drag to select multiple clones at the same time.
   - Add a clone to the selection : Ctrl+click
   - Remove a clone from the selction : click on the 'X' at the left.
   - Remove all selected clone : click on the background of the grid.

-The first sequence selected is often used as the reference when further inspecting the
+The first clone selected is often used as the reference when further inspecting the sequences

 ##  Using the sequence panel tools